Mourne Wall

-The Mourne Wall (Balla an Mhúrn) was constructed to enclose a catchment area of the Silent Valley Reservoir in the Mourne Mountains, Northern Ireland.
+The Mourne Wall was constructed to enclose a catchment area of the Silent Valley Reservoir in the Mourne Mountains, Northern Ireland.
 The 1.5 m high stone wall, which was built to keep livestock from contaminating water supplies, took almost twenty years to complete (1904 to 1922).
 The project was overseen by the Belfast City and District Water Commissioners.

 History

 Planning

 Luke Livingston Macassey (1843–1908), an Irish civil engineer and barrister, was in 1874 appointed consultant hydraulic engineer by the Belfast and District Water Commissioners.
 The Commission had been set up in 1840 to ensure the water supply for Belfast, at that time an expanding city.
 In 1891 Macassey advised the construction of a reservoir in the Mourne Mountains, as a long-term solution.

 The project required the acquisition of wayleaves and water rights.
 Private Acts of Parliament were passed, of 1893, 1897 and 1899, on behalf of the Commissioners.

 The Silent Valley Reservoir was built between 1923 and 1933 to hold the water from the catchment area enclosed by the wall.
 The reservoir supplies Belfast via the Mourne Conduit/Aquarius pipeline.
 The main purpose of the Mourne Wall was to isolate the catchment area from cattle and sheep.